UN-OCHA/common_design/CONTRIBUTING.md

 - **Tag:** new tag with format `v0.0.0` — numbers should match [`package.json` in the `develop` branch][develop-package]
 - **Target branch:** `develop`
 - **Title:** `v0.0.0 — YYYY-MM-DD` using the today's date
-- **Release notes:** Copy the new CHANGELOG bullets.
-If dependabot made any updates during this cycle, you can include "regular security updates" without being specific.
+- **Release notes:** See next section for a Release Notes template.
+If dependabot made any updates during this cycle, you can include "regular security updates" in the issue list without being more specific.

 Once the tagged Release has been created, [create a PR from `develop` to `main`][pr-dev-main] which will include all work within the tagged release.
 You can merge that without review as well.
 This step allows hotfixes to be created from `main` should the need arise.